Dear Fifth Grader

 - identify the five parts of a friendly letter.

 - write letters to the current fifth graders.

 - perform peer review and self-assessment according to a rubric.

 - Class lists of (fifth-grade) students coming into the middle school

-- Copies of Letter-Writing Rubric (Attachment One)
+- Copies of Letter-Writing Rubric (Handout One)